-He continued with a plea to keep in mind that unused lawn fertilizers, weed killers, many cleaning agents (and their containers) should not go into trash or recycling.
+He included a plea to keep in mind that unused lawn fertilizers, weed killers, many cleaning agents (and their containers) should not go into trash or recycling.
 They must go to a hazardous waste collection – each of which costs a solid waste district approximately $40,000.
 Hence: any time possible seek an environmentally safe alternative.

 Unused paint can be taken at any time to the Hartford transfer station and to participating hardware stores.
 See https://www.paintcare.org/states/vermont/ for drop-off locations.
 Cans must have the original label and not be rusted or leaking, otherwise they are considered hazardous waste.
 Similarly, the Hartford transfer station will take electronics.
 Some (such as tvs, computers, and computer peripherals) will be taken without fee.
 Most other electronics such as toasters, stereos, hair dryers, etc. will be accepted for a charge.
 All batteries are recyclable at Hartford transfer station and should not go in the trash or with other recyclables.
 See https://www.call2recycle.org/vermont/ for other drop-off locations and instructions for recycling batteries.